 Over centuries, people in diverse geographical positions relied on rainwater and developed indigenous knowledge and techniques to harvest it.
 This paper introduces Traditional Ecological Knowledge and Indigenous Knowledge and provides an overview of some of the traditional rainwater harvesting methods.
 Bamboo drip irrigation and rice-fish farming in India are reviewed as case studies.
 It is vital to take into account and to learn from what local people already know and do and apply this knowledge for our planet’s benefits.
 These traditional rainwater harvesting practices may have a few challenges to overcome, but they can provide water conservation strategies, especially in vulnerable regions.

 UPDATE: The updated version of this literature review is part of RUVIVAL Publication Series Volume 5.
-A working version of this paper was previously published and discussed in the RUVIVAL Community.
+A working version of this paper was previously published and discussed online.
 It can be read here.

 - An Introduction to the Global Soil Status (pp. 7 – 17)

 - A Literature Review on Soil Erosion Quantification and Measurements (pp. 18 – 31)